AI SDK ProvidersAzure OpenAI

 • apiKey string

-API key that is being send using the api-key header.
+API key that is being sent using the api-key header.
 It defaults to the AZURE_API_KEY environment variable.

 • baseURL string